SaraSb1380/10days-of-statistics/README.md

-# Hackerrank_ 10 Days of Statistics
+# HackerRank_ 10 Days of Statistics